vaishnavigowdar15-art/OIBSIP_PYTHONPROGRAMMING_TASK3/README.md

-# OIBSIP_PYTHONPROGRAMMING_TASK3
-This Python program generates a **random password** based on user preferences.
-The user selects the password length and whether to include letters, numbers, and symbols.
-The program builds a character pool accordingly and randomly picks characters to create a secure password, then displays the generated password.
+Features:
+ User can set the password length.
+ Option to include letters, numbers, and symbols.
+ Generates a random and secure password.
+ Ensures at least one character type is selected.
+ Simple command-line interaction for quick password creation.

+Tools Used:
+ Python programming language
+ random module for random character selection string module for letters, digits, and symbols input() function for user input if conditions and loops for password generation